External Data

 Salesforce Connect

-Salesforce Connect enables real-time access to external data through External Objects, without copying data into Salesforce.
+Salesforce Connect provides real-time access to external data through External Objects, without copying data into Salesforce.

 How It Works